The Fourth Man | Bryan Hurt

 FICTION | SHORT STORY | CHAPBOOK

-A sly, melancholy reimagining of the moon landing and the astronaut history forgot.
+A sly, melancholy reimagining of the astronaut history forgot.

 Bryan Hurt is the author of Everyone Wants to Be Ambassador to France (Red Hen, 2018), winner of the 10th Annual Starcherone Prize for Innovative Fiction.
-He is the editor of Watchlist: 32 Stories by Persons of Interest (OR Books/Catapult, 2016) and former Editor in Chief of The Arkansas International.
+He is the editor of Watchlist: 32 Stories by Persons of Interest (OR Books/Catapult, 2016) and former Editor in Chief of The Arkansas International, and former Midwest editor at Joyland.
+His work has appeared in places like McSweeney’s, Guernica, and Kenyon Review Online.